iterative/dvc.org/static/docs/command-reference/import-url.md

 > See `dvc import` to download and tack data or model files or directories from
 > other DVC repositories (e.g. Github URLs).

-DVC supports [DVC-files](/doc/user-guide/dvc-file-format) which refer to data in an external location, see
+DVC supports [DVC-files](/doc/user-guide/dvc-file-format) that refer to data in external locations, see
 [External Dependencies](/doc/user-guide/external-dependencies).
 In such a DVC-file, the `deps` section stores the remote URL, and the `outs` section contains the corresponding local path in the workspace.
 It records metadata from